0xcadams/proof-of-residency/WHITEPAPER.md

 };
 ```

-The signed message is then committed to a mapping on-chain which ties to the requesting address.
-The user pays a gas fee associated with the transaction, along with a minimal ETH amount to cover the costs of sending a letter through Lob and development costs of the platform.
+The signed message is then committed to a mapping on-chain, with a key that's set to the requesting address.
+To commit this transaction, the user pays a gas fee as well as a minimal ETH amount to cover the [costs of sending a letter through Lob](https://www.lob.com/pricing/print-mail) and development costs of the platform (this is a variable cost set by an owner of the contract, which is ideally as low as possible to support innovation on top of the platform).

 #### Physical Mail